Lookup Transformation

 and RetrieveColumns

-, the Sql for retrieving data from the lookup database source is generated automatically.
+, the SQL for retrieving data from the lookup database source is generated automatically.

 Handling Multiple Matches